 Genzyme v.
 Transkaryotic Therapies – (Fabrazyme®) Represented Genzyme in asserting infringement of patent claims related to recombinant enzymes for treating Fabry disease.
 This case involved Biologics License Applications filed by both parties as well as issues arising under the Orphan Drug Act.

 Ares-Serono v.
-Organon Int’nat’l B.V. – (Puregon® recombinant fertility hormone) Defended Organon against infringement allegations with respect to Puregon®.
+Organon Int’l B.V. – (Puregon® recombinant fertility hormone) Defended Organon against infringement allegations with respect to Puregon®.

 Monsanto v.
-Pioneer Hi-Bred Int’l – (laser chippers; seed handling and sorting systems) Represented DuPont Pioneer in sixteen-patent case involving cross-claims of infringement; case successfully resolved.
+Pioneer Hi-Bred Int’l – (laser chippers; seed handling and sorting systems) Represented DuPont Pioneer in sixteen-patent case involving cross-claims of infringement, as well as related IPR proceeding; case successfully resolved.

 Palomar v.
 Cutera – (laser hair removal) Defended Cutera against infringement allegations relating to FDA-approved laser hair removal devices; case successfully resolved pre-trial.